CKWS-DT: Former transmitters

 Although CKWS' Smiths Falls repeater overlapped its signal with that of CBC owned-and-operated station CBOT/Ottawa while CKWS was a CBC affiliate, CKWS-TV-3 usually served the Brockville area, along with the station's Prescott rebroadcaster.
-In 2018, Corus applied to the CRTC to shutdown several of its transmitters, including CKWS-TV-3.
+In 2018, Corus applied to the CRTC to shut down several of its transmitters, including CKWS-TV-3.

 As a result of a CRTC decision in December 2020, CKWS-DT-1 shuttered its transmitter in Brighton on August 31, 2022.
-CKWS-DT-1 is now available via sub-channel on CHEX-DT out of Peterborough.
+CKWS-DT-1 is now available via a subchannel of CHEX-DT out of Peterborough.
 CKWS-DT-1 briefly broadcast on UHF 23 (virtual channel 30) before ultimately being shuttered as it was required to vacate UHF 30 as a result of the DTV repack.